Hollywood Burbank Airport: Replacement terminal

 Hollywood Burbank Airport is in the process of constructing a new terminal on the northeast corner of the airport.
 The new terminal was required to keep the same number of gates (14) but will be significantly larger at 355000 sqft allowing for more restrooms, additional restaurant and concession space, improved security screening areas, and other enhanced passenger amenities.

 The plan to develop a new airport terminal building was unveiled by the airport authority in 2013.
 The replacement terminal will meet newer seismic standards and be farther from the runway as required by the Federal Aviation Administration.
 The location is west of Hollywood Way on undeveloped property that has been used in recent years for parking.
 The Burbank City Council allowed voters to decide on the plan.
 Known as Measure B, the proposal went before Burbank city voters on November 8, 2016, and passed with 69% of voters approving.

 The next step in the terminal replacement process was for the Airport Authority to finalize the new terminal's design, get FAA approval (NEPA clearance for which was obtained on Tuesday, May 18, 2021) and then secure the required financing from the FAA and other sources.
 Airport funding sources include FAA grants, parking fees, landing fees charged to airlines, as well as rents from restaurants and other concession businesses operating at the airport.
 There are also fees charged on airline tickets sold, including passenger facility charges and federal taxes.
 The airport selected the architectural firm Corgan to design the new terminal.

 In July 2021, the City of Los Angeles filed a lawsuit against the FAA alleging deficiencies in the environmental review process for the proposed replacement passenger terminal at the Hollywood Burbank Airport.

-On January 25, 2024, officials held a groundbreaking ceremony for the replacement terminal, with a projected opening in October 2026.
+On January 25, 2024, officials held a groundbreaking ceremony for the replacement terminal, with the terminal opening on October 12, 2026.
 The project is estimated to cost $1.2 billion.